jmtanenbaum/DHEnviroIncarceration/README.md

 # Technical Scope
 Technologies that will be used include:
- - HTML will establish the basic text and structure of the website
+HTML will establish the basic text and structure of the website, while CSS will elevate the web design, and Javascript will stylize the website design and boost interactivity
+We will use open refine for data cleaning, and geo.py for geocoding any data without clear latitude and longitudes.
+Leaflet will provide us with an opensource map technology foundation.
+The data from incarceration trends and Reuters is in csv format, and can be imported into leaflet using javascript.
+We will use the leaflet shapefile plugin here to import the California Environmental Screen data.
+From there, we will need javascript and html to edit the map.
+Github pages will host our website and we will also use git to track changes and work as a group.

 # Geographic Scope